JULY – New Leadership Month

 Lives Changed

-First and foremost, I extend my heartfelt congratulations to all Rotarians, Rotaractors, and Interactors for the commencement of the Rotary Year 2024-25.
-My best wishes go out to all club leaders and members for a successful tenure ahead, following the completion of a productive Rotary Year 2023-2024.
+At the outset, I extend my heartfelt congratulations to every Rotarian, Rotaractor, and Interactor on the commencement of the Rotary Year 2025–26.
+My best wishes go to all club leaders and members as you embark on a new journey of service and leadership, following the successful completion of Rotary Year 2024–25.

-Throughout the past year, Rotary International, District 3292, and all Rotary Clubs have diligently served our communities through various humanitarian initiatives.
+Over the past year, Rotary International, District 3292, and all our clubs have actively served communities through impactful humanitarian initiatives.
+Your dedication has brought positive change to many lives.

-I am delighted to have the opportunity to share my thoughts and happiness through the district’s official website and mobile app.
-These platforms serve as reliable sources of Rotary-related information for District 3292.
+I am truly delighted to share my thoughts and joy with you through our district’s official website and mobile app—reliable platforms that offer timely and relevant Rotary information for District 3292.

 Yours in Rotary,